 Note: As of July 15, 2018 there is a moratorium on piecemeal rezoning applications per Bill 17-18.

 - What are my setbacks?The zoning classification of your property determines your setbacks.
-There are two different setback requirements: one for the principal dwelling or principal use (if non- residential) and one for accessory uses (sheds, detached garages).
-Once you have determined your zoning classification, you can find your setbacks on the Residential Setback Chart or by calling the Zoning Division at (410) 222-7437
+There are different setback requirements for the dwelling (principal structure) or principal use (if non- residential) and for accessory structures (sheds, detached garages).
+Setbacks may vary depending on the type of development (if your subdivision is a cluster development or a Planned Unit Development).
+Once you have determined your zoning classification, you can find your setbacks on the Residential Setback Chart (contact the Zoning Division for Planned Unit Developments) or by calling the Zoning Division at (410) 222-7437

 - How many pets, such as dogs, can I have in my home?The zoning ordinance allows the keeping of pets for other than commercial purposes.
 The keeping of cats is limited to no more than nine per household.
 The keeping of dogs as pets is limited by lot size.
 You may keep up to four dogs with no minimum land area requirement.
 For five or six dogs, at least 25,000 square feet of land area is required, and for seven or more dogs, 40,000 square feet is required, with 5,000 square feet for each additional dog over seven.
 Keeping more than four dogs requires a Dog Fancier License.
 Contact Animal Control at (410) 222-8900.
-Contact Zoning Enforcement at (410) 222-7446 to request a letter of zoning approval.
-A commercial kennel is allowed by special exception in RA, RLD, or R1 zoned land.
+To request a letter of zoning approval contact Zoning Enforcement at (410) 222-7446.